jakewantulok/iot/README.md

     - Buzzer ~ plugged into grove shield `D4`
 - USB Cable & Internet!
 (Duh)

-#### Tunes 🎵
+#### Tunes 🎶

-After you have uploaded `particlejukebox.ino` code to your Particle Argon, in the console you will find "playTune" in the **Functions** section.
+After you have uploaded `particlejukebox.ino` to your Particle Argon, in the console you will find "playTune" in the **Functions** section.
 Type in any of the following to listen.

 - Pokêmon
 - Kim Possible